I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Six years later, the great strongman died; he was only 49.

 - The story is that Milo of Croton carried a calf across his shoulders when he was a child.
-Intrigued by this, Louis Cyr tried the calf program but changed to carrying a heavy sack of grain after a calf kicked him.
+Intrigued by this, Louis Cyr tried the calf stunt but changed to carrying a heavy sack of grain after a calf kicked him.

 - In 1901, a giant of a man called Édouard Beaupré, 20, challenged Cyr to a wrestling match.
 Louis Cyr was 5 feet 8.5 inches tall and weighed 365 pounds.
 Beaupré weighed the same as Cyr but stood 7 feet 8.1 inches tall.
 The bout didn’t last very long; Cyr won.